Julia Huxley: Prior's Field School

 In January, 1902, Julia Huxley founded Prior's Field School for girls, in Godalming, Surrey.
 The school was established on a five-acre (2 ha) plot with a moderately sized house designed by C.F.A.
 Voysey.

 Huxley opened the school with herself as head, with one boarder, five day girls, Miss English, Mademoiselle Bonnet, a wire-haired terrier and her 7 1/2-year-old son, Aldous.

-As head she taught her students to enjoy culture and solitude and to be bibliophiles.
-She was a clever and talented teacher who had a relaxed discipline.
+As the head she taught her students about cultural value, solitude and to be bibliophiles.
+She was a disciplined teacher.
 Early student Enid Bagnold found the education she received from Huxley's school 'stimulating'.

 Death and legacy

 She died, at the age of 46, of cancer in 1908.
 At that time she had been headmistress for six years.
 In June 1908 her school had 85 pupils and 86 "Old Girls".
 She was succeeded as headmistress by Ethel Burton-Brown, who had been her manager.

 Huxley's funeral service took place in the Watts Cemetery Chapel and she was buried close to one of it walls.
 The pupils from the school attended the service.
 Leonard Huxley and her son Aldous's ashes were also later buried there.

 In March 2017, Prior's Field School opened a new Science, Technology and Music Centre, named the Arnold Building, in memory of her.